 - Neck injuries, including whiplash

 When you suffer an injury in a car accident, it is the role of a car accident lawyer to compile the evidence necessary to establish the value of your damages at trial.
 However, damages are not the only thing you must prove to win your case.

 Proving negligence in a Squamish car accident lawsuit

 Damages are just one part of prevailing in an injury lawsuit.
 To recover compensation, a plaintiff must show the defendant in the case was negligent.
 To prove negligence, the plaintiff must establish the four elements of negligence, which include:

 A negligence claim begins with the defendant owing a duty to the plaintiff.
 If no duty exists, a plaintiff is not entitled to recover damages.
 However, drivers in British Columbia owe each other a duty to operate their vehicles safely.

 After a plaintiff establishes a duty of care, they must also show the defendant breached that duty.
 In a car crash case, a breach could be anything from inattentive driving to a violation of a traffic ordinance.

 The last two elements, causation and damages, are related.
 Causation means the plaintiff must show their injuries were directly caused by the defendant’s breach of the duty of care.
 A plaintiff must also show their injuries resulted in actual, recoverable damages.
 If the plaintiff and their car accident lawyer are able to establish these elements, they could recover damages in their case.

 Call a Squamish accident lawyer

 If you suffered an injury in a Squamish car wreck, you deserve compensation from the person responsible for your injuries.
-To get started with your injury claim, contact the Preszler Law Firm right away to schedule your free, no-obligation consultation as soon as possible.
+To get started with your injury claim, contact the Preszler Injury Lawyers right away to schedule your free, no-obligation consultation as soon as possible.